s-c-soma/cmpe297_BreastCancerDiagnosis_withDeepTransferLearning/flask/README.md

 tensorflow_model_server --rest_api_port=8502 --model_name=saved_model --model_base_path=/home/ubuntu/cancer_classifier_app/classifier
 ```
 ### Flask Server (flask directory)
-This contains the code for the UI and the backend which interacts with tensor server.
+This contains the code for the UI and the backend which interacts with AI Platform on GCP.
 The UI allows the user to input a image.
-The backend will then make a request with the input file to the tensor server for a prediction and display the output back on the screen respectively.
+The backend will then make a request with the input file to the model on AI Platform for a prediction and display the output back on the screen respectively.

 Run the following command to serve this app: